DynaSTy: A Framework for SpatioTemporal Node Attribute Prediction in Dynamic Graphs

 \section{Abstract}

-Accurate multi‐step forecasting of node‐level attributes on dynamic graphs is critical for applications ranging from financial trust networks to biological networks.
+Accurate multi‐step forecasting of node attributes on dynamic graphs is important for a variety of applications ranging from financial trust networks to biological networks.
 Existing spatio‐temporal graph neural networks typically assume a static adjacency matrix.
-In this work, we propose an end‐to‐end \emph{dynamic edge‐biased spatio‐temporal model} that ingests a multidimensional time series of node attributes and a time series of adjacency matrices, to predict multiple future steps of node attributes.
-At each time step, our transformer-based model injects the given adjacency as an adaptable attention bias, allowing the model to focus on relevant neighbors as the graph evolves.
+In this work, we propose an end‐to‐end \emph{dynamic edge‐biased spatio‐temporal model} that ingests a multidimensional time series of node attributes and a corresponding sequence of adjacency matrices, to predict multiple future steps of node attributes.
+At each time step, our model injects the given adjacency as an adaptable attention bias, allowing the model to focus on relevant neighbors as the graph evolves.
 We further deploy a masked node/time pretraining objective that primes the encoder to reconstruct missing features, and train with scheduled sampling and a horizon‐weighted loss to mitigate compounding error over long horizons.
-Unlike prior work, our model accommodates dynamic graphs that vary across input samples, enabling forecasting in multi-system settings such as brain networks across different subjects, financial systems in different contexts, or evolving social systems.
+Unlike prior work, our model accommodates dynamic graphs that vary across input samples, enabling forecasting in multi-system settings such as dynamic brain networks across different subjects, while still being generalizable to datasets with static, shared graphs.
 Empirical results demonstrate that our method consistently outperforms strong baselines on Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE).